 - Students whose nationality is one of the Erasmus+ Partner countries who do not fulfil the Partner country criteria defined above (12 month rule) count as Programme country students and should apply using the Programme country application form.

-- Example: a Serbian student who lived in Germany for 13 months, 3 years before 18 January 2021 should apply as a Programme country student; a Mexican student who has been living in Spain for 11 months at 18 January 2021 (and never before in the 5 year period) should apply as a Partner country student.
+- Example: an American student who lived in Germany for 13 months, 3 years before 21 January 2022 should apply as a Programme country student; a Mexican student who has been living in Spain for 11 months at 21 January 2022 (and never before in the 5 year period) should apply as a Partner country student.